dbyio/bootstrapMyPi/README.md

 sudo shutdown -r +0
 ```

-* After reboot, ssh back to the new system and delete the default user
+* After reboot, ssh back to the new system (using the target IP address) and delete the default user
 ```
 ssh john@192.168.1.2
 sudo userdel -r alarm